flocked/Anima/README.md

 Any type conforming to `AnimatableProperty` can be animated by `Anima`.

-By default, lots of types already supported it:
+By default, lots of types already conform to it:

 - `Float`
 - `Double`